lostintangent/gistpad/README.md

 Once completed, a modal dialog will appear, indicating to the user that they finished the challenge, and asking if they want to continue or exit the playground.
 If you'd like to customize the message that appears upon completion, simply set the `input.completionMessage` property to the desired string.

-> Note: If you want to provide additionally help information for your input, you can create a `README.md` file in your playground/tutorial and set the `readmeBehavior` property in your `playground.json` manifest to `inputTour`.
+> Note: If you want to provide additionally help information for your input, you can create a `README.md` file in your playground/tutorial and set the `readmeBehavior` property in your `playground.json` manifest to `inputComment`.
 This will render the contents of the readme as a inline code comment, directly beneath the input file.

-#### Canvas
+#### Custom Playground Canvas

 If your playground requires a custom/interactive experience, but you don't want to place that HTML/JavaScript/CSS code in the `index.html` file (because it would open up for your end-users to see it), you can define a `canvas.html` file in your playground, which will be used as the main markup content for the playground.